Home

 What is a project?

-Definition of project: A project is any endeavor which is unique in
+A project is an endeavor that is unique in

 • Scope: the endeavor will create a precisely specified product consisting of deliverables and services